facebookresearch/habitat-lab/examples/siro_sandbox/README.md

 * Camera yaw and pitch control (TODO: decide which one has better UX):
     1. WASD keys
     2. hold R and move mouse
+* In [free camera mode](#gui-controlled-agents-and-free-camera-mode) use arrow keys to move the look-at point (camera yaw/pitch and zoom in/out controls are the same as in the steps above).
 * `M` to reset to a new episode.

 ## Collecting a rearrange demonstration with a solo user-controlled humanoid (no robot agent)